lorand1984/pattern_matching_inner_product_functional_encryption/README.md

 - PatternMatching.go: it contains the FHIPE schema, retrieves pattern and text matrices for the encryption and decryption task.

 ## ISSUES
-- check if any solutions exist in letterature, otherwise optimize/replace the current pattern searching algorithm, like with a suffix tree.
+- With the current inner product encrption schema encryption and decryption time is too slow for long texts.
+Possible Solutions : - Check if other solutions exist in letterature in searchable encryption field, optimize/replace the current pattern searching algorithm, like with a suffix tree or try with another inner product schema.
-- try other schemes.